 What do off-site document archiving and scanning services provide?

-- collect documents from, and deliver them to, your premises
+- collect documents from, and deliver them to, your premises when requested

 - use information management software to record all documents on a system, meaning nothing can go missing

 - properly dispose of and recycle documents—some companies choose to have their paper documents destroyed or recycled after converting them to a digital format

 - store documents, usually in archive boxes on secure premises

 - allow you to retrieve digital copies of your documents